 You may be attached to tubes and drips when you come round from the anaesthetic, potentially including a catheter (inserted into your bladder to allow you to urinate), drips (attached to arm veins to allow you to receive fluids and medicines), and drains (attached to the area around the wound to remove fluid from it and keep it clean).

 After a few days of rest, you will be encouraged to be as active as possible by your medical team.
 This will allow your circulation to get back to normal as soon as possible.
 If you are lying in bed for long periods of time you can be at risk of blood clots.
 Some gentle exercises can lower this risk significantly.

-Side-effects suffered post-surgery will vary, but issues which commonly arise include the following:
+Side-effects suffered post-surgery will vary, but can include: